Stark16/Eris_bot/README.md

 # Eris_bot
-A discord bot for Kana's Server
+> A fun side project on a discord bot for my DnD Group
+> The bot was inspired by one of the most populor NPCs in our campaign